ETO Logo

 Each cluster has a unique numerical ID.
 ID numbers are arbitrarily selected and are purely for identification.

-• Each cluster is associated with three general academic subjects and three specific academic subjects, determined using the article-level subjects in the cluster and their relevance scores.
+• Each cluster is associated with three high-level research fields (such as medicine or computer science) and three more specific research (such as cardiology or soil science), determined using the article-level fields and subfields in the cluster and their relevance scores.

-• To learn how subjects and scores are assigned at the article level, refer to the MAC documentation.
+• To learn how fields and scores are assigned at the article level, refer to the MAC documentation.

-• To learn how article-level subjects and scores are used to determine cluster subjects, see below.
+• To learn how article-level fields and scores are used to determine cluster fields, see below.

 Size